 Sago palms have only one or two flushes of growth throughout the year.
 As a result, they seldom require fertilizer application if grown in organically rich garden soil.
 One exception to the rule is if the shrub shows signs of a nutrient deficiency such as yellowed fronds or excessively slow growth.

-Applying a slow-release, organic fertilizer, such as blood or bone meal, may help, as will feeding with a palm formula fertilizer applied at a rate of 1 pound per 100 square feet of garden area.
+Applying a slow-release, organic fertilizer, such as blood or bone meal, may help, as will applying a palm formula fertilizer applied at a rate of 1 pound per 100 square feet of garden area.
 Apply the fertilizer in midspring and early fall, on moist soil to prevent damage to the shrub's coralloid roots.

 Pruning and Grooming